vemonet/llm/README.md

 - **Structured Output**: Request structured output from certain LLM providers based on a provided JSON schema.
 - **Speech to text**: Transcribe audio to text
 - **Text to speech**: Transcribe text to audio
+- **Memory**: Store and retrieve conversation history with sliding window (soon others) and shared memory support

 ## Use any LLM backend on your project